UnitTestBot/UTBotJava/docs/Fuzzing Platform.md

 modifications for it using `put(key, value)`.
 For this purpose, you may request for applying the fuzzer to six parameters `(key, value, key, value, key, value)` and get the necessary modified values.

-Primitive type generators allow for yielding
+Primitive type generators allow for yielding:
 1. Signed integers of a given size (8, 16, 32, and 64 bits, usually)
 2. Unsigned integers of a given size
 3. Floating-point numbers with a given size of significand and exponent according to IEEE 754